ZhenxuanSu-Sine/SPHiVE-MT/README.md

 ² RWTH Aachen University,
 \* *Equal contribution*

+## 🚀 NEW: LVMT
+We released **LVMT (Long-term Video Mask Transformer)**, an online video segmentation model built on top of **frozen** Vision Foundation Model features.
+LVMT introduces **Truncated Query Propagation (TQP)**, which combines per-query GRU memory with chunk-based training to track objects across long videos and handle occlusions, with **no speed penalty**.
+It improves over PMT by at least **+4.6 AP** across ViT-L/B/S on OVIS while running at similar FPS.
+> The project page and full source code are publicly available: [🌐 Project Page](https://www.tue-mps.org/lvmt/) · [💻 Code](https://github.com/tue-mps/lvmt)

 ## 🚀 NEW: PMT
 We released **PMT (Plain Mask Transformer)**, the next generation of VidEoMT — a segmentation model that works on top of **frozen** Vision Foundation Model features, requiring **no encoder finetuning**.
 The encoder stays fully frozen and shareable across tasks, while matching the accuracy and speed of finetuned alternatives.
 > Both the research paper and the full source code are publicly available: [📄 Paper](https://arxiv.org/abs/2603.25398) · [💻 Code](https://github.com/tue-mps/pmt)